What is the Chorister Program?

 The St. Alban's Chorister Program will adhere to Episcopal Diocese of Texas COVID-19 guidelines including placing singers six-feet apart from each other and rehearsing outdoors in a sheltered space that provides ventilation but also shelter from the weather.

 Do you have to be a member of the Episcopal Church or Saint Alban's to participate?

 No. Children ages 5-17, regardless of faith background, are encouraged to participate.
 The Saint Alban’s Chorister Program will be advertised to the wider community.

 All rehearsals and singing sessions are led by the Director of Music with help from supporting music staff.

 What is the time commitment?

 Music education is a serious commitment.
-Rehearsals will take place weekly on Wednesday afternoons.
-In normal times Choristers sing approximately one Sunday per month, however, in-person worship is currently suspended at St. Alban's due to COVID-19 so all chorister performances will be recorded on Wednesdays for later inclusion in live-streamed services.
+Rehearsals will take place weekly on Wednesday afternoons and the Choristers sing approximately two Sundays per month.
 Due to the frequent nature of performances a high level of attendance is vital and expected.